skoruba/IdentityServer4.Admin/README.md

 Migrations are not a part of the repository - they are ignored in `.gitignore`.

-We suggest to use seed data:
+### We suggest to use seed data:

 - In `Program.cs` -> `Main`, uncomment `DbMigrationHelpers.EnsureSeedData(host)`
 - The `Clients` and `Resources` files in `Configuration` are the initial data, based on a sample from IdentityServer4
+- The `Users` file in `Configuration` contains the default admin username and password for the first login

 ### Using other database engines - PostgreSQL, SQLite etc.